 Critical Illness covers a specified list of illnesses and conditions.
 The conditions covered varies from insurer to insurer, so it’s important that you compare policies carefully to make sure you know what illnesses each of them covers.

 You can typically expect a Critical Illness policy to cover:

 Note that each insurer has different definitions of these illnesses.
 For example, some providers will only pay a claim if you have permanent and lasting symptoms, while some minor and less serious conditions (for example, some less serious cancers or a very minor heart attack) may not be covered.
 Check your policy documents carefully.

 In 2018, insurer Royal London reported that the most common reasons for a Critical Illness claim were cancer (64%), heart attack (11%), stroke (8%) and multiple sclerosis (4%).

-Critical Illness cover is designed to provide financial support if you’re diagnosed with a serious illness.
-But what is Critical Illness insurance?
-And what are the pros and cons of Critical Illness insurance?
-Read on for answers to these questions and more.Find out more
+Critical Illness cover is designed to provide financial support if you’re diagnosed with a serious illness, so here are the pros and cons associated with it.Find out more

 Children’s critical illness is the second most claimed condition covered by a critical illness cover policy according to Ageas Protect…Find out more

 Cancer life insurance is available from some insurance providers, who you can get quotes from through I'm Insured.Find out more